actionhero/www.actionherojs.com/tutorials/web-server.md

 A note on JSON payloads:

-You can post BODY json paylaods to Actionhero in the form of a hash or array.
+You can post BODY json payloads to Actionhero in the form of a hash or array.

 **Hash**: `curl -X POST -d '{"key":"something", "value":{"a":1, "b":2}}' http://localhost:8080/api/cacheTest`.
 This will result in: